-Our FIRST LEGO League (FLL) team was first established in 2006.
-We typically have four to six members on our team, ages 9-14.
-Our core team name, W.A.F.F.L.E.S. is an acronym for “Wild About Family & Friends Learning Engineering & Science” and we think we live up to our name!
+Our FIRST LEGO League (FLL) team for ages 9-14 was first established in 2006.
+We usually have four to six members on our teams.
+Our core team name, W.A.F.F.L.E.S., is an acronym for “Wild About Family & Friends Learning Engineering & Science” and we think we live up to our name!
 We organize between two and four teams each year.

-As much as FLL teams are about building, programming and research it encompasses so much more.
-Teams learn about time management, teamwork, self confidence, leadership and core values such as integrity, good sportsmanship and sharing with the community.
+As much as FLL teams are about building, programming, and research, the program encompasses so much more.
+Teams learn about time-management, teamwork, self-confidence, leadership, and core values such as integrity, good sportsmanship, and sharing with the community.

-Contact us for more information about joining one of our FLL Teams.
+Contact email@example.com for more information about joining one of our FLL Teams!

 Joining Our Teams

 We currently operate the following FIRST LEGO League teams:

 - Team 37641 W.A.F.F.L.E.S.
 TOO